Modern Slavery Act 2015 – what are the UK’s future plans?

 New guidance for section 54 compliance

-The Committee recommended that the Government publish guidance organisations to follow, with a view to increasing their awareness.
+The Committee recommended that the Government publish guidance for organisations to follow, with a view to increasing their awareness.

 Mandatory reporting for public bodies